CopernicaMarketingSoftware/Documentation/Publisher/en/automate-campaigns.md

 ### From our blog

--   [3 signs you’re ready to automate your email campaigns](https://www.copernica.com/en/blog/3-signs-youre-ready-to-automate-your-email-campaigns)
+-   [Three signs you’re ready to automate your email campaigns](https://www.copernica.com/en/blog/3-signs-youre-ready-to-automate-your-email-campaigns)